 Kolona

 This is the most famous and most photographed beach on the island.
-Kolona beach is unique in beauty, as it has a 240-meter stretch of sandy beach and a width of 100 meters.
+Kolona beach is unique in its beauty, with a 240-meter stretch of sandy beach and a width of 100 meters.
 It connects the island with the small islet of Agio Louka.
 Access to Kolona is by a very small, narrow winding road, but the view is worth it when you arrive.
 As the road is narrow and impassable, you might opt for a sea taxi instead.
-If you go by car, you will find it very difficult to maneuver when another car is coming in the opposite direction.
+If you drive, you will find it very difficult to maneuver when another car is coming from the opposite direction.

 The sea laps on both sides of the sandy beach strip, creating two separate beaches with crystal, clear, blue water.
-This geographical peculiarity also protects it from strong winds, giving you the opportunity to enjoy your swim.
-Recently, a few sunbeds with umbrellas have been added in a far corner of the beach, whilst the rest is free and unorganised, leaving you with the choice of either.
+This geographical peculiarity also protects it from strong winds, allowing you to enjoy your swim.
+Recently, a few sunbeds with umbrellas have been added in a far corner of the beach, whilst the rest is free and unorganized, leaving you with the choice of either.
 Right above the sunbeds, there is a shop where you can buy some food and beverages.

-Bonus Tip: Climb up to the monastery of St.Lucas on the islet, and take in the breathtaking, panoramic view, immortalising this truly impressive beach.
+Bonus Tip: Climb up to the monastery of St.Lucas on the islet, and take in the breathtaking, panoramic view, immortalizing this truly impressive beach.

 Fykiada